ansible/ansible/docsite/rst/glossary.rst

         Handlers are just like regular tasks in an Ansible :term:`playbook <playbooks>` (see :term:`Tasks`) but are only run if the Task contains a ``notify`` directive and also indicates that it changed something.
-For example, if a config file is changed then the task referencing the config file templating operation may notify a service restart handler.
+For example, if a config file is changed, then the task referencing the config file templating operation may notify a service restart handler.
 This means services can be bounced only if they need to be restarted.
 Handlers can be used for things other than